-This document also provides an addendum, Appendix E: Methods for Executing Rules from Dynamics 365 that discusses the different options available to you for running rules beyond what this Deployment Guide covers.
-It is a good next step for implementers who are looking for advanced options for running rules.
+There are a number of options available when it comes to choosing how to integrate InRule with Dynamics 365.
+This document also provides an addendum, Appendix E: Methods for Executing Rules from Dynamics 365 that discusses the different options available to you for running rules beyond what the primary deployment steps covers.
+It is a good next step to review for implementers who are looking for advanced options for running rules.